How social media can be used to discover credible sources of intelligence

-In this blog entry we will explore how to quickly identify credible sources of information using Providence and location based intelligence.
+In this blog entry we will explore how to quickly identify credible sources of information using social media and location based intelligence.

 In the world of Open Source Intelligence there can be a lot of “noise”.
 This is particularly true during an event, or directly after an event.
 Identifying a credible source of information to help you gain situational awareness can be difficult during these periods.